rathmerdominik/devilfruit-circulation-bot/README.md

 	#DO NOT TOUCH.
 WILL BE GENERATED
 	#Range: 0 ~ 9223372036854775807
 	"Message ID" = 0
+	#Show the player name if the fruit status is INVENTORY or IN_USE.
+Requires Show Fruit Status to be true
+	"Show Player Name as Status" = false

 [Emojis]
 	#Discord Emoji ID to represent a Gold Box.